Wavelet-Based Network For High Dynamic Range Imaging: Experiments and Results

-\textbf{Qualitative Results} In Figure \ref{fig:qualitative}, we show the qualitative comparisons.
-Sen \cite{sen2012robust} and Hu \cite{hu2013hdr} generate strong ghosting artifacts in the images with large foreground motion.
+\textit{2) Qualitative Results:} From Figure~\ref{fig:kalantari_qualitative} to Figure~\ref{fig:tursun1_1}, we show the qualitative comparisons on three public datasets~\citep{kalantari2017deep,prabhakar2019fast,hu2020sensor}.
+Sen \citep{sen2012robust} and Hu \citep{hu2013hdr} generate strong ghosting artifacts in the images with large foreground motion.
 These traditional methods have worse performances compared with deep learning-based methods.
-Optical flow based methods Kalantari17~\cite{kalantari2017deep} and SCHDR~\cite{prabhakar2019fast}, in which the input frames are aligned using optical flow before the further merging operation, benefiting a lot from the explicit alignment.
-But inaccurate optical flow estimation leads to ghosting artifacts, especially in the areas of large motion (see Figure~\ref{fig:qualitative} (a, b)). {Wu18~\cite{wu2018deep} and NHDRRNet~\cite{yan2020deep} produce} gridding artifacts (see Figure~\ref{fig:qualitative} (d)), because of deconvolution for upsampling. {AHDR~\cite{yan2019attention} and DAHDR~\cite{yan2021dual} also produce ghosts in Figure~\ref{fig:qualitative} (b) and Figure~\ref{fig:qualitative} (d), respectively.} From these results, our method shows better details than other baselines, because details are preserved in high-frequency sub-bands.
+Optical flow based methods Kalantari17~\citep{kalantari2017deep} and SCHDR~\citep{prabhakar2019fast}, in which the input frames are aligned using optical flow before the further merging operation, benefiting a lot from the explicit alignment.
+But inaccurate optical flow estimation leads to ghosting artifacts, especially in the areas of large motion (see Figure~\ref{fig:kalantari_qualitative} and Figure~\ref{fig:iccp_qualitative}). {Wu18~\citep{wu2018deep} and NHDRRNet~\citep{yan2020deep} produce} gridding artifacts (see Figure~\ref{fig:iccp_qualitative} and Figure~\ref{fig:tursun1_1}), because of deconvolution for upsampling. {AHDR~\citep{yan2019attention} and DAHDR~\citep{yan2021dual} also produce ghosts in Figure~\ref{fig:iccp_qualitative} and Figure~\ref{fig:kalantari_qualitative}, respectively.} From these results, our method shows better details than other baselines, because details are preserved in high-frequency sub-bands.
 Through merging features using low-frequency components with the attention mechanism, the ghosting artifacts are also relieved compared with other methods.